praj-bellakka/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 #### Adding meal plan entry: `add /mealplan`
 Adds a meal plan consisting of existing food items.
-To create a meal plan, there needs to be at least 1 food item inside the food database.
+To add a meal plan, there needs to be at least 1 meal plan inside the meal plan database.
+Click on [this link](#creating-meal-plan-by-adding-food-create) to create a meal plan.

 Format: `add /mealplan [/MEALTYPE] INDEX_OF_MEALPLAN`

+* The `MEALTYPE` can be of the following 4 types:
+  * `bfast` - to denote breakfast
+  * `lunch` - to denote lunch
+  * `dinner` - to denote dinner
+  * `snack` - to denote snacks

+If a MEALTYPE is not specified, FitNus will automatically tag the meal based on the current time.

 > **⚠️ Notes about `INDEX_OF_MEALPLAN`**
 >